jiminliang/jiminliang.github.io/content/post/002-manage-publications/index.md

   focal_point: 'top'
 ---

-How to manage the publication list
+How to manage the publication list - December 18, 2023.

 <!--more-->